Covington G. Dismukes

 Covington G. Dismukes focuses her practice on meeting the needs of business owners.
 She provides counsel in corporate law, business transactions, taxation, securities regulation, and nonprofit law.
 She also offers estate planning services, with a particular focus on young couples, families, and new business owners.

 Born and raised in Franklin, Tennessee, Covington comes from a line of small business owners, and she uses her experiences growing up around the family businesses to advise entrepreneurs at all stages of their business needs.
 Covington is also a third-generation graduate of the University of Tennessee, Knoxville, where she received her B.A. in psychology and sociology with a concentration in criminal justice and a minor in philosophy.
 During her time at UT, Covington was a member of the Phi Alpha Delta law fraternity.

 Covington graduated cum laude from the University of Mississippi School of Law, receiving a Business Law certificate with honors.
 She also earned a best performance award in her Business Planning class and was selected to serve on the Dean’s Leadership Council.
 Additionally, Covington was a member of the Business Law Institute, the Lawyer’s Association for Women, and the Public Interest Law Foundation.
-Covington helped work her way through law school by serving as a private process server and as a driver for Uber.

 In law school, Covington organized the annual fundraiser for the school’s clinical and pro bono programs, raising several thousand dollars to support the school’s work for those in need of legal services.

 Covington serves as an assistant editor to the West Publishing Company’s Tennessee Practice Series volumes on business formation and estate planning.
 She is a member of the Nashville Bar Association, the Tennessee Bar Association, Lawyers Association for Women: Marion Griffin Chapter, Tennessee Lawyers’ Association for Women, and the Nashville Sports Council.